Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> How change esp8266ap for SSID name in Captive portal?

-An **esp8266ap** is default SSID name for SoftAP of captive portal and password is **12345678**.
-You can change both by using [AutoConnectConfig](api.md#autoconnectconfig-api).
+You can change both by using [AutoConnectConfig::apid](apiconfig.md#apid) and [AutoConnectConfig::psk](apiconfig.md#psk).
+Refer to section [Change SSID and Password for SoftAP](advancedusage.md#change-ssid-and-password-for-softap) in [Advanced usage](advancedusage.md).

 ## <i class="fa fa-question-circle"></i> How change HTTP port?

-HTTP port number is defined as a macro in [AutoConnect.h](https://github.com/Hieromon/AutoConnect/blob/77d5cb5dc6d50651fd15f74b47859105c71fc317/src/AutoConnect.h#L89) header file.
+HTTP port number is defined as a macro in [AutoConnect.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L112) header file.
 You can change it directly with several editors and must re-compile.

 ```cpp
 #define AUTOCONNECT_HTTPPORT    80